...

 Comprehensive Guide to Universities in Australia

-Australia boasts a diverse and well-regarded higher education system, with a majority of its universities funded by the government.
-Out of the 41 institutions in the country, only five are privately owned, highlighting the substantial financial support provided by the government.
+Australia is proud of its higher education system, which is featured by diversity and gained worldwide recognition.
+Most local prestigious universities are funded by the government.
+Among 41 institutions, only five are private ones.
 These funds are instrumental in improving teacher qualifications, fostering modern teaching methods, and facilitating scientific research.

 The Multi-Stage Structure: